DavidAnson/markdownlint-cli2/README.md

     that emit fix information
     - Fixes are made directly to the relevant file(s); no backup is created
-  - `frontMatter`: `String` defining the [`RegExp`][regexp] used to match and ignore any [front matter][front-matter] at the beginning of Markdown content
+  - `frontMatter`: `String` defining the [`RegExp`][regexp] used to match and ignore any [front matter][front-matter] at the beginning of a document
     - The `String` is passed as the `pattern` parameter to the [`RegExp` constructor][regexp-constructor]
     - For example: `(^---\s*$[^]*?^---\s*$)(\r\n|\r|\n|$)`